hapytex/unicode-tricks/README.md

  - **`Data.Char.Dice`**: a module to render die unicode characters;
  - **`Data.Char.Domino`**: a module to render domino unicode characters;
  - **`Data.Char.Emoji`**: functions to render *emoji* characters (flags, objects, persons, etc.);
+ - **`Data.Char.Enclosed`**: functions to convert alphanumerical characters to characters where these are enclosed by circles, squares, parenthesis, etc.;
  - **`Data.Char.Frame`**: typesetting frame elements.
 Lines of the frames can be `Light` or `Heavy`, and there are additional options to use arcs for corners;